liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 Memory deallocation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To free the internal memory created by :ref:`Fcn.FARKMALLOC`, the user may call :ref:`Fcn.FARKFREE`, as follows:
+To free the internal memory created by :c:func:`FARKMALLOC()`, the user may call :c:func:`FARKFREE()`, as follows:

-.. _Fcn.FARKFREE:
+   .. c:function:: SUBROUTINE FARKFREE()

-``FARKFREE``
-""""""""""""""""""""""

-:Definition: ``SUBROUTINE FARKFREE()``

-:Description:  Frees the internal memory created by :ref:`Fcn.FARKMALLOC`.
+      :Description:  Frees the internal memory created by :c:func:`FARKMALLOC()`.

       :Arguments: None.